 Our customers count on us to provide safe, reliable water service.
 By continually upgrading our infrastructure, we plan to keep it that way.
-In fact, we invested more than $356 million in 2018 alone to improve our water and wastewater treatment and pipeline systems across Pennsylvania - proof of your water bill at work.
+In fact, we invested $366 million in 2019 alone to improve our water and wastewater treatment and pipeline systems across Pennsylvania - proof of your water bill at work.

 It’s no secret that much of the water infrastructure across the country is aging and in need of repair or replacement.
 Our engineering and operations teams work closely to identify problem areas and put plans into action to upgrade our systems and infrastructure.
 These projects benefit our customers through enhanced service reliability, water quality and fire protection.
 Improving system resiliency is also a major focus to help protect plants, underground systems, and other crucial infrastructure from extreme weather events, natural hazards and malevolent threats.

 - Serve 408 communities in 36 counties

 - Provide high quality water service to 666,000 customers